Board / Executive Questions

 Why a monthly mandate instead of a fixed project?

-Because operating rewiring is governed by constraints, not a linear workplan.
-As decision rights and control signals are tested, sequencing changes.
-A monthly mandate preserves flexibility while keeping accountability tied to outcomes—speed, margin, and risk—not deliverables.
+Because execution recovery is governed by constraints, not a linear workplan.
+As decision rights, operating signals, workflow friction, and control gaps are exposed, sequencing must adapt.
+A monthly mandate preserves speed and flexibility while keeping accountability tied to outcomes: execution reliability, margin performance, operating control, and risk containment.

 Are you a consulting company?